Averyy/esphome-custom-components/components/notecard/README.md

 -   **uart_id** (_Required_, ID): The ID of the UART bus
 -   **project_id** (_Required_, string): Your Notehub project ID
 -   **sync_interval** (_Optional_, time, default: 4h): How often to sync batched sensor data to Notehub.
-Will also set the inbound interval to the same value to conserve battery life.
+Will also set the inbound interval and location update frequency to the same value to conserve battery life.
+If you use a manual sync set this to a higher value.
 -   **org** (_Optional_, string): Sets the organization name for WiFi AP (only used for WiFi Notecards)

 ## Basic Configuration